Darrin Simmons: Cincinnati Bengals

 Simmons was hired by the Cincinnati Bengals as their special teams coordinator in 2003.
 In 2005, Bengals kicker Shayne Graham was named All-Pro.
 That season the Bengals, due in part to Graham and Simmons work with the kicker, the Bengals made the playoffs for the first time in 15 years.
 In 2014, Bengals punter Kevin Huber was named to the Pro Bowl.
 Huber was the second punter and third special teamer overall to make the Pro Bowl that was coached by Simmons.
 In 2020, he was promoted to Assistant head coach, in addition to his special teams coordinator role.
 In 2021, Bengals rookie kicker Evan McPherson led the NFL in 50-plus yard field goals made with 9.
-McPherson would also make a game-winning field goal in overtime to lead the Bengals to Super Bowl LVI, the team's first Super Bowl appearance in 33 years.
-The Super Bowl appearance was also the first of Simmons coaching career.
+McPherson would also make a game-winning field goal in overtime to lead the Bengals to Super Bowl LVI, the team's first Super Bowl appearance in 33 years, and the first of Simmons coaching career.
 The Bengals would lose the game 20–23.